Top Nav

 Lac Alaotra Gentle Lemur; Scientific name: Hapalemur alaotrensis; Malagasy: Bandro

-MWC’s focus in the next couple of years is on Bandro habitat restoration to reconnect isolated and fragmented subpopulations.
+Our current focus is on Alaotra Gentle Lemur habitat restoration to reconnect isolated and fragmented subpopulations of lemurs.

+Alaotra Gentle Lemur (Hapalemur alaotrensis) or Bandro in Malagasy.
 The population of the Alaotra Gentle Lemur has dropped from 11,000 individuals in 1990 to about 3,000.
 This species could be extinct in less than 40 years.
-The destruction of freshwater marshes through slash and burn techniques and poaching are largely to blame.
+The destruction of freshwater marsh habitat through slash and burn agriculture techniques, and poaching are the main causes.
 MWC works with the local community in the region surrounding Lac Alaotra to mitigate these threats and protect this lemur species from extinction.

 Environmental education with the use of the comic book "Harovy fa harena"